druxt/commerce.demo.druxtjs.org/README.md

 Druxt integrates with the Nuxt Storybook module to provide zero-configuration, auto-discovery stories with access to live data from your Drupal backend.

 To start Storybook, navigate to the `nuxt` directory and run `npx nuxt storybook`.

-### Tome sync

-Tome sync is a static storage system for content, allowing you to keep your content up to date without the need of a database.

-See the project page for more details: https://www.drupal.org/project/tome

 ## License